seanxiaoyan/multi-level-technical-debt-visualization/README.md

 the top of both `understandapi.py` and `understandcli.py`.
 2. GetSmells:
   *  You must have the [GetSmells](https://github.com/tdresearchgroup/GetSmells/) to run the MLTDVT.
-  *  Put the folder of GetSmells under the project root folder [Project structure](#Project-structure-on-directory-level)
+  *  Put the folder of GetSmells under the project root folder (see [Project structure](#Project-structure-on-directory-level))
 3. Python:
   * Python 3.6+ is required
   * [NumPy](https://docs.scipy.org/doc/numpy/index.html) is required: `pip3 install numpy`
   * Add project GetSmells in PYTHONPATH

-# 2. Project structure on directory level
+# Project structure on directory level
 ```
 multi-level-technical-debt-visualization
 ├─detailedClass